prateekraiger/ShopVerse/README.md

-# ShopVerse
+# StyleVerse

-ShopVerse is a modern e-commerce platform built with React, offering customers a seamless shopping experience with a user-friendly interface and robust functionality.
+StyleVerse is a modern e-commerce platform built with React, offering customers a seamless shopping experience with a user-friendly interface and robust functionality.

 ## Overview